jks-prv/kiwiclient/README.md

 Make sure the Python package `'numpy'` is installed.
 On many Linux distributions the command would be similar to `'apt install python3-numpy'`
 On macOS try `'pip3 install numpy'` or perhaps `'python3 -m pip install numpy'`

+Same for package `'chunkmuncher'` if using Python3.13 or later (as module `'chunk'` was removed in 3.13)

 ## Resampling